ferdinandkeller/backus-naur-parser/README.md

 > Note : The entrypoint will be the first non-terminal symbol defined in the grammar.

+## Details
 BNF itself is quite simple and doesn't require advanced backtracking algorithms to be parsed.
 A REGEX would probably do the job (though I am not using them here because that would defeat the purpose).
 But that isn't necessarily the case for the grammar defined in the BNF file itself.
 Parsing unknown grammars might require advanced backtracking algorithms.
 I tried to keep the logic as simple and documented as possible.

+Because the parser tries to parse the grammar in the order of definition, ordering differently the alternations & optimizing the grammar can have a tremendous impact on the performance.
+Check `equation.bnf` vs `equation_optimized.bnf` for an example.
+In the real world, you would also use a two-steps parsing, first tokenizing the input, and then parsing the tokens.